UK gives tax break to shallow-water North Sea gas fields

 In July, DECC closed a one-billion pound funding competition for Britain's first large-scale CCS project, where carbon emissions from power plants are retrieved and buried underground.

-At least one project proposed by utilities Shell and SSE plans to trial CCS technology on a gas-fired power plant. ($1 = 0.6441 British pounds)
+At least one project proposed by utilities Shell (RDSa.L) and SSE (SSE.L) plans to trial CCS technology on a gas-fired power plant. ($1 = 0.6441 British pounds)

 (Reporting by Karolin Schaps; Editing by Alison Birrane)